haiwera-silk-cd/magento-devdocs/guides/v2.2/ui_comp_guide/components/ui-form.md

 {% endhighlight %}

 ## Creating DataSource
-You need to configure component's DataSource in order to provide data and meta information for your Form component.
+You need to configure component's DataSource in order to provide data and meta information for your 表单组件.

 DataSource aggregates an object of class implements the interface `\Magento\Framework\View\Element\UiComponent\DataProvider\DataProviderInterface`